wix-incubator/wix-ui-tpa/src/components/Calendar/README.md

     active = 'active',
   }

+  export enum CalendarEventCellFlag {
+    active = 'active',
+  }

   export interface CalendarDay {
-    title: string,            // Day number or name
-    flags: CalendarDayFlag[], // Sets flags to determine how day needs to be displayed
+    title: string,                 // Day number or name flags?: CalendarDayCellFlag[], // Sets flags to determine how day needs to be displayed
     events: CalendarEvent[]
   }

   export interface CalendarEvent {
     [custom: string]: any
-    title?: string
     time?: string
-  }
+    flags?: CalendarEventCellFlag[], // Sets flags to determine how day needs to be displayed }
 ```